Click here to commence your Resilient Communities Fund application form! Or read below for more information.

 WHAT does the fund offer?

-The chosen awardees will receive a total grant award of between €40,000 and €100,000.
+Up to 8 Awardees will receive an award between €40,000 and €100,000.
 The award will consist of a 75% cash grant and 25% in accelerator supports.
 Bespoke accelerator supports may include mentoring, strategic growth planning and access to SIFI’s networks.

 WHAT kind of projects are we looking for?

 Social Innovation Fund Ireland are looking for innovative projects that can demonstrate how they are strengthening community resilience whilst delivering economic, social and environmental impact for their localities.